-Special thanks to Blogging for Books for providing a review copy of this book.
+Special thanks to the publisher for providing a review copy of this book.

 About the Author:

 Sherri Brooks Vinton is the author of Put ‘em Up!, Put ‘em Up!
 Fruit, and The Real Food Revival.
 Her writing, talks, and hands-on workshops teach how to find, cook, and preserve local, seasonal, farm-friendly food.
 Her website can be found at www.sherribrooksvinton.com.
 She lives in Connecticut.